 And it wasn’t from a lack of trying — although most women found me very trying indeed.

-Lucy Negativicoccus, a biology student I once dated, and a pretty young thing as hot as a Bunsen burner and with beakers to spare said I was so inept at love-making that during a flu outbreak she doubted I could even seduce a lonely virus into having a hot and steamy mutation.
+To cite an example, Lucy Negativicoccus, a biology student I once dated, and a pretty young thing as hot as a Bunsen burner and with beakers to spare, said I was so inept at love-making that during a flu outbreak she doubted I could even seduce a lonely virus into having a hot and steamy mutation.
 And Susie Quasar, an astrophysics major who thought the closest I would ever get to a scientific equation was E=McDonalds, barked that she’d need a Hadron-Collider to detect my little troglodyte.

 The hostility of these women confounded me.
 I had never understood what I did wrong.
 My date nights had become about as stimulating as a Fleet enema.
 Thankfully, just like an enema, the dates were mercifully quick and induced regularity immediately afterward.